roblohmann/CodeCube.Azure.Storage/README.md

 ## How to use

 There are two options to use this library.
 You can either get the storagefactory from the DI-container.
-This is usefull when you need the factory multiple times to give you an TableStorage-, BlobStorage or QueueManager.
+This is useful when you need the factory multiple times to give you an TableStorage-, BlobStorage or QueueManager.
 The other way is to add a little more code in your startup to directly get one of managers directly in your implementation.

 Both options are explained here.